expo/tito-workflow/README.md

 ### Undocumented GraphQL API

 It is possible to use our undocumented GraphQL API to get a list of branches, but this is not generally intended for public usage and we don't commit to any API stability.
 It may change in the future without notice.
-The following is an example of how you can query the GraphQL API to get a list of branches:
+With that in mind, the following is an example of how you can (at the time of writing) query the GraphQL API to get a list of branches:

 ```ts
 const query = `